What Happens If You Don’t Use A Resistor With a LED? Essential LED guide

-It is acceptable to use a LED without a resistor, but some method of limiting the current must be used in order to prevent the device from being destroyed.
+It is acceptable to use an LED without a resistor, but some method of limiting the current must be used in order to prevent the device from being destroyed.
 Failure to limit the current could lead to the device burning out, failing prematurely or even exploding.

 I have certainly blown up a few LEDs in my younger and more inexperienced years, causing part of the casing to shoot across the room in spectacular fashion!